 - In Tecmo Super Bowl III, if the computer is behind and happens to score a touchdown as time runs out, the computer will get caught in an infinite loop of going for the two point conversion, changing its mind, deciding to go for the two point conversion, changing its mind, deciding to go for the two point conversion...

-- Jack of All Stats: Washington's team is well-balanced.
+- Jack-of-All-Stats: Washington's team is well-balanced.
 Doug Williams has two potent weapons to use in players like Gary Clark and Ricky Sanders.
+Washington retains that distinction in TSB, only with Mark Rypien replacing Doug Williams.

 - The Juggernaut: Many games will feature a running back with such high hitting power that they can basically plow through defenders.
 The only way to stop them is with a diving tackle, which always works.